|

 - Your contact information in case the letter writer needs to reach you

-- A table or list of deadlines covering all the letters that you need
+- A table or list of deadlines for all the letters you're requesting

 - Your career aspirations and the type of position you're applying for